1. The

 The National Road was the very first highway built in the United States entirely through federal funds.
 Construction of the National Road was authorized in 1806 by Congress under President Thomas Jefferson.
 Congress wanted to establish a road from what was then the center of the United States in Maryland, to the westward side of the country at the time, which was Ohio.

-The route of the National Road followed a similar path to a military road (Braddock Road) carved out by George Washington and General Braddock in 1754-55.
-Unlike a lot of early roads, the National Road was built to last from the start and it was paved with broken stones.
-Today, the National Road is part of US Route 40.
+The route of the National Road followed the path of the previous military road known as the Braddock Road, one that was carved out by George Washington and General Braddock in 1754-55.
+Unlike a lot of the early roads, the National Road was built to last from the start because this roadpath was paved with broken stones.

 |